 INDIVIDUALS AND ORGANISATIONS

 In order for artists to be able to make the most of this opportunity, we’re looking for people who can;

 - Demonstrate a committed track-record of working professionally in the contemporary classical sector

 - Demonstrate that they will be able to clearly communicate, express and promote their work and practice to potential partners (promoters, labels, commissioners, artists)

 - Show that their work is innovative, rooted in the classical or art music genre and is suitable for the Classical:NEXT market.
-(NB We recommend that anyone interested in this opportunity look at which artists Classical:NEXT has previously selected to showcase, as this will give you an idea of the type of work the event & delegates are interested in: https://www.classicalnext.com/previous_editions/2018_edition/program/showcases#artists)
+Potential delegates are advised to consult the website https://www.classicalnext.com

 - If applying from a group or organisation, only one representative per organisation can be supported to attend.

-- Applicants must be currently based in Scotland.
+- Applicants must live and work in Scotland.

 - Applicants must be ready to tour and/or export their work internationally.

-- Those awarded a bursary in 2018 are not eligible to apply to attend in 2019.
+- Those awarded a bursary in 2018 or 2019 are only eligible to apply for a Returning Artist Bursary.

 If you have any queries before submitting your application please email email@example.com with ‘CLASSICAL:NEXT 2020’ in the subject line.